cornerstonejs/dicomParser/README.md

 * Convenient utility function to create a string version of an explicit element
 * Convenient utility function to convert a parsed explicit dataSet into a javascript object
 * Supports reading incomplete/partial byte streams
-  * By specifying a tag to stop reading at
+  * By specifying a tag to stop reading at (e.g. parseDicom(byteArray, {untilTag: "x7fe00010"}); )
-  * By returning the elements parsed so far in the exception thrown during a parse error
+  * By returning the elements parsed so far in the exception thrown during a parse error (the elements parsed will be in the dataSet property of the exception)

 Build System
 ============